-The control stages or modulates the boiler(s) to control supply water temperature to a hydronic system.
-The supply water temperature is based on outdoor reset, a fixed temperature for DHW, or a fixed temperature for setpoint.
+The control stages or modulates the boiler to control supply water temperature to a hydronic system.
+The supply water temperature is based on outdoor reset or a fixed temperature for DHW.

-Boiler Reset
+Outdoor Reset

 When a boiler demand signal from the heating system is present, the control operates the boiler(s) to maintain the supply temperature based on the outdoor air temperature and the Characterized Heating Curve settings.
 Refer to section D.